-Before you read more about Single Mommyhood, let me walk you down the road on why this category is now my main niche in this vast world of blogosphere.
+Before you read more about Single Moms Indonesia , let me walk you down the road on why this category is now my main niche in this vast world of the blogosphere.

 My marriage ended back in 2010, just two days after my 31st birthday.
 After nearly a 5 years marriage.

 I moved out.
-We did went to counseling for one session but that didn’t work out.
-Thankfully, I have my parents here, so I moved from what suppose to be our home since March 20120 while maintaining an active blog about a happy mix marriage couple.
+We did go to counselling for one session but that didn’t work out.
+Thankfully, I have my parents here, so I moved from what suppose to be our home since March 2010 while maintaining an active blog about a happy mix marriage couple.
 How sad.
 I know.

-So I took on that role as single mother since then.
-It’s definitely not easy especially dealing with the end of my short lived marriage.
+So I took on that role as a single mother since then.
+It’s definitely not easy especially dealing with the end of my short-lived marriage.
 Depression pulled me under, I deactivated my personal Facebook, I blog as if nothing happened, I was living a lie.
 Part of me was in denial, hoping he and I could work things out.

 So picking up the pieces, I bravely ‘announced’ that I was getting a divorce on my blog and the outpouring support still made me cried to this very day.
 Tears of gratefulness of how people I’ve met online were there to warmly welcome me back.
 They encourage me that better things are just around the corner…and I hang on to that.

-This new realizations made me even more vocal in writing about my own divorce process and the emotional aspects of it.
-Knowing that there are so many women suffer silently in their unhappy marriages just because they are too ashamed to be labeled as ‘divorcee’ or because they fear they cannot support themselves.
-Understanding how there is no enforce child support agency like some countries have in Indonesia will probably gives you a clearer idea why many women would rather bear it all and stay in their loveless sometimes downright abusive marriage.
+These new realizations made me even more vocal in writing about my own divorce process and the emotional aspects of it.
+Knowing that there are so many women suffer silently in their unhappy marriages just because they are too ashamed to be labelled as ‘divorcee’ or because they fear they cannot support themselves.
+Understanding how there is no enforce child support agency like some countries have in Indonesia will probably give you a clearer idea why many women would rather bear it all and stay in their loveless sometimes downright abusive marriage.

 What I’m Writing About My Divorce